cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 ## TLS Certificate Types Registry {#tls}

 This document registers the following entry in the "TLS Certificate Types" registry under the "Transport Layer Security (TLS) Extensions" heading.
 The new certificate type can be used with additional TLS certificate compression {{RFC8879}}.
+C509 is defined in the same way as as X509, but uses a different value and instead of DER-encoded X.509 certificate, opaque cert_data<1..2^24-1> contains a the CBOR sequence ~C509Certificate (an unwrapped C509Certificate).

 EDITOR'S NOTE: The TLS registrations should be discussed and approved by the TLS WG at a later stage.
 When COSE WG has adopted work on C509 certificates, it could perhaps be presented in the TLS WG.
 The TLS WG might e.g. want a separate draft in the TLS WG.